 The promotion of wellbeing– We understand the inter-dependency of physical and mental health, and believe that riding a bicycle regularly is one of the most effective ways of promoting both.

 Sustainable travel and our impact on the environment – We believe that cycling is a key means of reducing human impact on the environment, and encourage our participants and communities to consider the ways in which their own journeys affect the world around them, for better or for worse.
 We try and limit our fossil fuelled transport preferring instead to ride our bikes everywhere if at all possible.
-When we do fly to begin an adventure or give talks, we use this carbon off-setting tool to calculate our donation.
+When we do fly to begin an adventure or give talks, we use this carbon off-setting tool to calculate our donation that we then make to MADRE, an advocacy group partnering with local women around the world to tackle climate change.